sagol-python-for-neuroscientists/course_site_2019/solutions_grades/assignment6/README.md

 each player's board.

 ### Grading

 No tests are provided, since these will hint towards a "direction" as to how to design this game internally, which is exactly what I want you to think about and practice.
+Also, you should write your own for this app.
 Hence I will examine closely the following aspects:

 1. Simple, clean user API, with clear documentation of the relevant functions.
 2. Extensibility: It shouldn't require much if I want to add another type of piece to the game.
 3. Ability to `show` and `quit` during the game.
 4. Input verification.
 5. Asserting that pieces do not overlap on the board, or go out-of-bounds.
-6. Use of inheritance (and OO in general) and enumerations (`enum` module) is encouraged.
+6. Use of single-level inheritance (and OO in general) and enumerations (`enum` module) is encouraged.
+   Other helpful libraries include `attrs` for the different classes and perhaps `numpy` for the board.

+### Submission

+Submission of this exercise is also done via a pull request to this repo, as explained in HW5.

 Good luck!